jeangoisse/CE-Boomspears/README.md

 **How to craft ?**

 First research Gunpowder, and you can craft it at crafting spot or at any smithing bench.
+You need some FSX, 1 steel slag, and some wood or some steel to craft them.

 **Moh boomspear are OP !**

 They are meant to pose a serious challenge to the player, since Tribals even in CE lacks real flavour and tools.
-You need some FSX, 1 steel slag, and some wood or some steel to craft them.
+Now they should be much more a threat as they should be.

 **Can I use it as a melee weapon ?**